kouts/rStorage/README.md

 * Simple namespacing
 * Store objects and encoding, decoding to or from JSON happens automatically
-* Same function call for getters and setters
+* Different function call for getters and setters
 * Setters and getters recognize dot notation format
 * Integrated unit tests